Philosophers

 It is only paradoxical in the context of Rosenfeld’s Copenhagen

-yet we know something about its properties, which the Copenhagen Interpretation
+yet we know something about its properties.
+The Copenhagen Interpretation

-says we cannot know without an explicit measurement.
+says we cannot know properties without an explicit measurement.
+They say some properties don't even exist until after a measurement.

 Einstein was clearly correct to tell Rosenfeld that at a later time t2, a measurement of one particle's position would instantly establish the position of the other particle - without measuring it.
-Einstein obviously used conservation of linear momentum implicitly to calculate (and know) the position of the second particle.
+Einstein obviously was using conservation of linear momentum implicitly to calculate (and know) the position of the second particle.
+But this not need be "action-at-a-distance."
+It is more likely simply "knowledge-at-a-distance."

 Although conservation laws are rarely cited as the explanation, they are the physical reason that entangled particles always produce correlated results for all properties.
 If the results were not always correlated, the implied violation of a fundamental conservation law would cause a much bigger controversy than entanglement itself, as puzzling as that is.